Sustainable Packaging

 What Eco Friendly Packaging Really Means

 I once sat with a beverage brand that wanted compostable sleeves for a premium retail launch.
 The look was beautiful, the matte finish was excellent, and the print density on the custom printed boxes was spot on.
 But the packaging would have landed in stores across six states, and only part of that footprint had access to commercial composting.
-We ended up revising the structure to a recyclable paperboard with water-based inks and a smaller insert, which was less flashy on the spec sheet but far more practical in the field.
+We ended up revising the structure to a recyclable paperboard with water-based inks, compliant adhesives, and a smaller insert, which was less flashy on the spec sheet but far more practical in the field.

 For reference, organizations like EPA recycling guidance and the FSC system are useful starting points, but local acceptance rules still vary by municipality and material recovery facility.
 That is why I always tell clients to compare claims against the real supply chain, not just the marketing sheet.